Redhat44/Blog_/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Postdoctoral reseacher and lecturer at Paderborn University at the International Business Chair of Professor Rüdiger Kabst.
 My goals in academia are to contribute to a better understanding of the ways is which entrepreneurial motivation is fostered, manifests throughout the entrepreneurial journey, and how new technology platforms impact these processes.
-I enjoy inroducing students to the data science process (even if they don't always:) and occasionally annoying them with too many pictures of my wife and I's longhaired dachshund.
+I enjoy introducing students to the data science process (even if they don't always:) and occasionally annoying them with too many pictures of my wife and I's longhaired dachshund.